Application to the Associate Degree Nursing Program requires:

 - Completion of designated sections of the HESI A2 Test Reading Comprehension, Grammar, Math, Vocabulary/General Knowledge, and Anatomy/Physiology (combined “English” sections) with a minimum score of 75% on each of the required sections.
-Applicants who complete the Critical Thinking section of the HESI A2 will be awarded points on the following scores 700-749 = 1 point, 750-799 = 2 points, 800 plus = 3 points.
+All applicants must complete the Personality Profile and Learning Styles sections of the test.

 - Submission of a complete application packet to the Nursing Department Office during the designated filing period.